fahimasqalani/SimpleTodolist/readme.md

-Simple Todo-List project for learning PHP and Laravel technologies.
+Simple Todo-List project for learning Php and Laravel technologies.